DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-08-01-Understanding Markov Chain Monte Carlo.md

 $$ I = \int f(x) dx $$

-When the dimensionality of $x$ is large, traditional numerical integration techniques become computationally expensive or even infeasible.
-MCMC provides an efficient way to approximate these integrals by sampling from the distribution defined by $f(x)$ and then averaging over the samples.
+When the dimensionality of $$x$$ is large, traditional numerical integration techniques become computationally expensive or even infeasible.
+MCMC provides an efficient way to approximate these integrals by sampling from the distribution defined by $$f(x)$$ and then averaging over the samples.

 ### Rare Event Sampling